List of mass stabbing incidents (2020–present): Eskişehir, Turkey

-Solingen, Germany

-On the evening of 23 August 2024, a man armed with a knife attacked several people at a festival in Solingen marking the city's 650 years.
-The stabbing resulted in at least three fatalities and multiple severe injuries.
-The perpetrator, described by witnesses as appearing of Arab descent, fled the scene and initially remained at large.
-The Islamic State later claimed responsibility for the attack.

-Later the suspect turned himself in to police.
+Mosfellsbær, Iceland

+On 24 August, three people were stabbed at a nightclub.
+On 30 August, one of the victims, a 17-year-old girl, died from her injuries.
+A 16-year-old boy was arrested.

 Engadine, Australia

 On 25 August, 4 people were injured in a stabbing attack in a car after a domestic incident.
-The perpetrator was later taken into custody.
+The perpetrator was later taken into custody with self-inflicted wounds.

 Eiserfeld, Germany

 On 30 August, at around 7:40 p.m., a 32-year-old woman armed with a knife stabbed and wounded five people on a bus on Freiengründer Strasse on its way to a music festival.
 The suspect was detained and did not resist arrest.

 Azambuja, Portugal

 Around lunchtime on 17 September 2024, a 12-year-old boy armed with a knife, and wearing a bulletproof vest, stabbed six classmates at a school in Azambuja, near Lisbon.
 Shortly after, the police arrested the attacker.
 Police later found evidence that the 12-year-old attacker was being influenced by Nazi ideology.